 Take Your Time: Sorry for the pun, but in Great Chase Through Time, quite literally.

 Time Police: Whole point of Where in Time Is Carmen Sandiego? and Where in America's Past as well.

 Time Travel: Where in Time and America's Past, obviously, and there were time machines in Where on Earth.

 Tomboyish Name: Subverted with Jules.
 One clue Carmen left behind addressed Jules as Julia in Treasures of Knowledge.
 This actually caused a Dub Name Change in the DS game.explanation The developer of the DS game, Strass Productions, is French.
 Jules is the male French form of "Julius", as in Jules Verne.

 Unwinnable by Design: If you spend too much time going to the wrong places, before you figure out some of the more obscure hints (Especially in the later cases where there is almost no room for errors), you'll run out of time or battery power.

 Unwinnable by Mistake: In Great Chase Through Time, it's possible to trigger a glitch that'll make the mission unwinnable.
 Before you can arrest the thief, you have to assemble a "Carmen Note" which tells you where the thief is hiding.
 In the Aztec Empire level, you have to assemble a headdress for Montezuma, and when you complete it and add it to your inventory, a Carmen note appears.
 However, if you give the headdress to Ann Tikwitee when taken from your inventory, another one will spawn on the wall, meaning you have to take it again to get the Carmen note.
-You give it to Montezuma...but you still give it to your inventory and you're not allowed to leave the room, making the game unwinnable.
+You give it to Montezuma...but you still have it in your inventory and you're not allowed to leave the room, making the game unwinnable.
+Oops.